leilasamimi/aeb-model-generation/README.md

 ## Contents

 - **Prompts/**
-  Few-shot learning prompts used to generate AEB models from natural-language driving scenarios.
+  Few-shot and base prompt templates used to generate AEB models in XMI format from natural-language driving scenarios.
+- **scenarios/**
+  Structured descriptions of the driving scenarios used in the evaluation, provided in JSON format.
+ - **metamodel/**
+  EMF metamodel definitions for the Autonomous Emergency Braking (AEB) system, serving as the structural basis for model generation and validation.
+- **EGL/**
+  Epsilon Validation Language (EVL) rules used for rule-based validation and semantic consistency checking of the generated AEB models.
+- **EGL/**
+  Epsilon Generation Language (EGL) scripts used to transform generated XMI models into UPPAAL-compatible XML specifications.
+- **uppaal/**
+  Some examples of UPPAAL generated models.
+- **experiments/**
+  Configuration files and auxiliary artifacts related to the execution of the experimental pipeline across different scenarios and LLMs.

-- **Models/**
+- **results/**
   Generated XMI models for each evaluation scenario, produced by three different LLMs (DeepSeek, GPT-4, Grok-3).

-- **Evaluation/**
-  Artifacts related to the rule-based comparative evaluation, including summary tables and analysis data.

-- **Scripts/**
-  Python helper scripts for running prompt-based model generation and performing rule-based evaluation.

 ---

 ## Overview of Key Components